rargo/vim-hex-rework/README.md

 - Keep the address part original format, that is 8 bytes character plus a ':',  the address content does not matter, Hexrework will recalculate the right address.

-- The hex string part **can't not be odd number characters, and can't not be separated by two space and more**, because two space is used for detect the comment part.
+- The hex string part **can't not be odd number characters, and can't not be separated by two space or more**, because two space is used for detect the comment part.
 One space or no space between characters are accepted, like below:

 ```
 aabbcc 3839 3637